cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 | `Xof`             | `XofTurboShake128` ({{xof-turboshake128}}) |
 {: title="Parameters for Prio3Count."}

-Our first instance of Prio3 is for a simple counter: Each measurement is either one or zero and the aggregate result is the sum of the measurements.
+Our first instance of Prio3 is for a simple counter: each measurement is either one or zero and the aggregate result is the sum of the measurements.

 Its validity circuit, denoted `Count`, uses the following degree-2, arity-2